SerendpityZOEY/Fixr-RelevantCodeSearch/README.md

 $npm start
 ```

-Then view the page through this url:
+If the browser is not opened automatically, then view the page through this url:
 ```
-localhost:8080/demo/
+localhost:8080
 ```

 ## Install dependencies
 If you can't run the program, try the following command to install node modules locally.
 ```
-$npm install  OR  $sudo npm install
+$npm install
 ```
 Node modules used:
 - react